Learn from your parent’s financial mishaps, don’t follow.

-My family consists of my wife, me, and our 18 month old black lab.
-We recently married 2 months ago and bought our first home (3 bedrooms, 2.5 baths) in 2018 on a 15 year, fixed rate mortgage.
+My family consists of my wife, me, and our 18-month-old black lab.
+We recently married 2 months ago and bought our first home (3 bedrooms, 2.5 baths) in 2018 on a 15 year, fixed-rate mortgage.
 We have plans to have 2-4 children.

-I am a mechanical engineer, and received my bachelor’s degree from a satellite campus of a good midwest, land-grant school.
+I am a mechanical engineer and received my bachelor’s degree from a satellite campus of a good midwest, land-grant school.
 I have worked for the company I interned with in college, for just over 9 years in many roles.

-Most of my career has been spent as a technical sales engineer of sensors and my current role is a product manager at the same company.
+Most of my career has been spent as a technical sales engineer of sensors and my current role as a product manager at the same company.
 I am responsible for the profit and loss of the business segment I manage.

 I am an avid runner and road biker.
 I completed my first marathon in October of 2019.
 I aspire to complete a triathlon, once I learn to swim!
 The Financial FreeRunner name came from me wanting to have financial freedom to have more free time to run.

-Here’s the 12 lessons I learned from them on what would help with saving money.
+Here are the 12 lessons I learned from them on what would help with saving money.